 - Shredded reduced-fat cheddar cheese

-- In a large skillet coated with cooking spray, cook and stir red pepper and onion until tender, about 6-8 minutes.
-Add garlic; cook 1 minute longer.
-Stir in next five ingredients.
-Bring to a boil; reduce heat.
-Cover and simmer 5 minutes.
+- In a large skillet coated with cooking spray, cook and stir red pepper and onion over medium heat until tender, 6-8 minutes.
+Add garlic; cook and stir 1 minute.
+Stir in broth, chickpeas, chipotles, cumin and salt; bring to a boil.
+Reduce heat; simmer, covered, 5 minutes.

-- Coarsely mash with a potato masher.
-Stir in cilantro and lime juice.
-Cook until thickened, about 2-3 minutes.
+- Coarsely mash mixture with a potato masher; stir in cilantro and lime juice.
+If desired, cook over low heat to thicken, stirring frequently.

 Originally published as Chickpea & Chipotle Tostadas in Taste of Home September/October 2016, p26